JaimeenMakavana/nth-order-engine/README.md

 - for example : dribble , and ui ideas
 - i have finalise the bento grid layout , it gives modern minimalist feeling and i like that.
 4. code implementation
+- implemented the core functionality
+- then starts the fine tuning each component
 5. test cases